The tenderness of the pork loin

 There are many myths surrounding

-the smoking of pork loins and multiple other meat recipes for that matter.
+the smoked pork tenderloin and multiple other meat recipes for that matter.
 All

 of them are not true and this is the time